-- Questions 1a and 1b Fill in your age as of December 31, 2002, on line 1a.
-If you were married and lived with your spouse for all of 2002, and your spouse was age 65 or over on December 31, 2002, check the box on line 1b. - Question 2 You are not a full-year legal Wisconsin resident if you moved here from another state after January 1, 2002, or if you moved here from another state for educational purposes only and have not abandoned your other state's residence.
-If you are not a U.S. citizen, you are not a legal Wisconsin resident unless you are a resident alien for federal tax purposes and you do not intend to return to your homeland. - Question 4b It is not necessary to answer question 4b unless 4a is answered "Yes." - Question 5 If you became married or divorced during 2002, check "Yes," fill in the date, check the appropriate box in front of the word "married" or "divorced," and see the "Special Instructions" on page 12. - Question 6a It is not necessary to answer question 6a if you were not married during any part of 2002.
-If one spouse was in a nursing home during 2002, you are considered to be maintaining separate homes, so answer "Yes" to question 6a.

-Question 6b This question is new.
-If it applies to you, refer to the "Special Instructions" on page 11 for additional information.
+- Questions 1a and 1b Fill in your age as of December 31, 2003, on line 1a.
+If you were married and lived with your spouse for all of 2003, and your spouse was age 65 or over on December 31, 2003, check the box on line 1b. - Question 2 You are not a full-year legal Wisconsin resident if you moved here from another state after January 1, 2003, or if you moved here from another state for educational purposes only and have not abandoned your other state's residence.
+If you are not a U.S. citizen, you are not a legal Wisconsin resident unless you are a resident alien for federal tax purposes and you do not intend to return to your homeland. - Question 4b It is not necessary to answer question 4b unless 4a is answered "Yes." - Question 5 If you became married or divorced during 2003, check "Yes," fill in the date, check the appropriate box in front of the word "married" or "divorced," and see the "Special Instructions" on page 12. - Question 6a It is not necessary to answer question 6a if you were not married during any part of 2003.
+If one spouse was in a nursing home during 2003, you are considered to be maintaining separate homes, so answer "Yes" to question 6a. - If Question 6b applies to you, refer to the "Special Instructions" on page 11 for additional information.